 There will probably be a struggle between security and privacy for many years to come.
 Gathering intelligence is, by its very nature, invasive.
 But without intelligence, it would be difficult or even impossible to predict and prevent terrorist activities.

-Learn more about terrorism and the United States government by following the links on the next page.
+Learn more about terrorism and the United States government by following the links below.

 - Cherry, Steven M. "Controversial Pentagon Program Scuttled, But Its Work Will Live On."
 IEEE Spectrum.
 September 2003.
 (May 3, 2010) http://spectrum.ieee.org/telecom/security/controversial-pentagon-program-scuttled-but-its-work-will-live-on

 - Federal Bureau of Investigation.
 "Counterterrorism."
 (April 30, 2010) http://www.fbi.gov/terrorinfo/counterrorism/waronterrorhome.htm

 - Hayasaki, Erika.
 "Cyber-spy shares her know-how tracking terrorists."
 Los Angeles Times.
 Jan.
 11, 2009.
 (April 30, 2010) http://articles.latimes.com/2009/jan/11/nation/na-cyberterror11

 - Hunt, Kasie.
 "W.H. nixed terror center cuts after bombing plot."
 Politico.
 Jan.
 27, 2010.
 (April 30, 2010) http://www.politico.com/news/stories/0110/32098.html